Hiking Griffith Park

 Terrain and Topography

 Griffith Park sits in the eastern Santa Monica Mountain range and covers more than 4,107 acres, most of which is natural terrain.
-The park's elevation ranges from 384 feet to 1,625-foot summit of Mt.
-Hollywood.
+The park's elevation ranges from 384 feet to 1,820-foot summit of Cahuenga Peak.
 The park's complex of ridges, canyons, creeks, springs, and seeps provide for rich diversity in flora (plants) and fauna (animals).

 Dirt Roads - When reading about "trails" in Griffith Park, keep in mind that this usually means wide fire roads.
-If you are a not particularly fond of dirt roads as hiking trails, Griffith Park may be worth making an exception for.
+If you are a not particularly fond of dirt roads as hiking trails, Griffith Park may be worth an exception.

 People - What sets Griffith Park apart from the typical trails that one might find in the San Gabriel Mountains, is that the vast majority of users don't appear to be your typical hikers.
 For the most part, they are walkers, joggers, doggers, runners, bikers, and equestrians.
 You will see very few hiking boots, CamalBaks, and the typical clothes and gear that you would see on someone venturing to the top of Mt.
 Baldy or forging deep into the San Gabriel Wilderness.
 I suspect you would be hard pressed to find one compass for every 100 trail users.
 And as I have asked questions of many trail users, I find that for the most part, they don't know the names of trails or peaks or canyons or ridges, nor do they know mileages or elevations.
 They simply enjoy wandering around their beloved backyard.
 And that's great!